After years of experimentation, a key question comes to the forefront in 2026:

 -

-McKinsey shows that companies using AI-supported planning achieve forecasts that are 40–60% more accurate.*
+McKinsey shows that companies using AI-powered planning achieve forecasts that are 40–60% more accurate.*

-ROI effect: stable margins, fewer surprises, better control.
+ROI impact: stable margins, fewer surprises, better control.

 -